 2) Afandi Hawa & Family Mee Rebus

 Afandi Hawa & Family Mee Rebus is located at Haig Market and Food Centre.
-Just from the viscosity of the gravy, I was excited already. lolol This apparently thickened with sweet potato puree and the gravy was made using shrimps, flower crab, and mutton, Surprisingly it's not very sweet but savory instead, This was topped with spring onions, green chili, fried shallots, lime, and coriander.
+Just from the viscosity of the gravy, I was excited already.
+This apparently thickened with sweet potato puree and the gravy was made using shrimp, flower crab, and mutton, Surprisingly it's not very sweet but savory instead, This was topped with spring onions, green chili, fried shallots, lime, and coriander.

 Another longstanding shop that has been operating since 1967.
 That's almost 54 years already!